Key Facts

 Summary of your answers:

-• Do you have asthma, COPD, chronic heart disease or a weakened immune system?
+Do you have asthma, COPD, chronic heart disease, a weakened immune system, severe diabetes, or severe obesity?

-Yes - Living with asthma, COPD, chronic heart disease or being immunosuppressed increases your risk of severe RSV.
+Yes - As an older adult, living with asthma, COPD, chronic heart disease, being immunosuppressed, having severe diabetes or obesity increases your risk of severe RSV. -

-Three identified groups at high risk for severe RSV include:
+Adults at highest risk for severe RSV illness:

 RSV symptoms typically last from two to eight days though they can last longer, especially when they lead to other serious conditions such as: